highlight_off

 In recent years, Uber has become very popular as a driving service, but in Japan, taxis remain the most popular choice.
-To become a taxi driver in Japan, you need to be employed by a taxi company while holding a Class two driver's license.
+To become a taxi driver in Japan, you need to be employed by a taxi company while holding a Class 2 Driver's License.
 Companies vary by region, so it's a good idea to apply to reputable companies in your area.
-Please refer to the following for job hunting in Japan.
+Please refer to the following list below for job hunting in Japan.

 The job of a shuttle bus driver is different from that of a regular bus driver, as they are responsible for transporting specific groups of people.
 This includes tasks such as shuttling children to and from nurseries or kindergartens, and providing transportation for the elderly to care facilities.
 Since you interact with people of various age groups, it could be an opportunity to learn about Japanese culture!
-To work in this position, you may need to obtain a medium-sized vehicle (medium-sized class two) driver's license.
+To work in this position, you may need to obtain a Medium-sized Vehicle (Medium-sized Class 2) Driver's License.

 Age and Experience: